bedawi/liberty-server/traefik2/README.md

 5. Run docker-compose up -d from the traefik2-folder to start the new service.
 6. Check the traefik's status on <http://localhost:8080>
 7. When all works, remember to permanently disable your trafik1 container and close port 80 on your router/firewall.

+## Troubleshooting

+### Bad Gateway

+Check if the network of your container matches the traefik network.
+In my example this is ```webproxy```.
+Containers that are to be available from the Internet through traefik must be in this network.